 While overcoming feeling trapped won’t bring results overnight, just being here and knowing that there is a way out can help you feel more positive about your situation.
 The most important thing you can do for yourself now is to take some action in boosting your self-esteem, or working on developing your self-awareness.

-If you’re not sure where to start, consider joining the (free) Self-Esteem Society over on Facebook to dip your toes in and get some instant support.
+If you’re not sure where to start, why not consider joining the (free) Self-Esteem Society over on Facebook to dip your toes in and get some instant support from a community of wonderful, supportive, like-minded women.

 Alternatively, if you’d like to work together on a more 1-2-1 basis, let’s have an introductory chat to see how I can help you.